 Usage Notes

-This dataset advances electoral research by harmonizing German electoral data over time, mapping historical election results onto consistent 2021 municipal boundaries despite administrative changes.
+This dataset harmonizes German electoral data over time, mapping historical election results onto consistent municipal boundaries despite administrative changes.
+It unifies previously scattered and inconsistently reported election data into a centralized, standardized format.

 Federal Elections